The Slice Serve

 Second, changing your grip can be a dead giveaway to your opponent as to what type of serve you’re about to hit.

-The truth is, a continental serve grip is highly effective for all types of tennis serves.
+The truth is that a continental serve grip is highly effective for all serves.
 You just need to learn to use it for a great slice serve, which takes time and patience.

 Toss Placement